Experience Training | Yext Hitchhikers Platform

-Within the UI, you have the ability to accept, reject, or modify the Featured Snippets in the experience.
+Within the UI, you have the ability to approve, reject, or change the Featured Snippets in the experience.
 With any action you take on featured snippets, you are providing feedback so the algorithm can get smarter over time.
 In addition, it also corrects queries:

 - If you reject a Featured Snippet, it will suppress it from the results set and never return that snippet back to the end user.

-- If you accept a Featured Snippet, that result will then display on search results if you have snippets set to
+- If you approve a Featured Snippet, that result will then display on search results if you have snippets set to

-- If you modify a Featured Snippet, the modified snippet will show in future search results.
+- If you change a Featured Snippet, the modified snippet will show in future search results.